-Grammarly is writing enhancement software that not only corrects spelling and grammar errors, but also provides a full array of tools to elevate your writing.
+Grammarly Premium is writing enhancement software that not only corrects spelling and grammar errors, but also provides a full array of tools to elevate your writing.
 The software scans your text for more than 250 types of grammar mistakes in six distinct writing genres.
-Grammarly also provides informative flash cards that educate writers to help them transform weak areas into strengths.
-The company's community-driven Q&A section is a great resource for writers to connect and share their knowledge and experiences.
-Everything about Grammarly centers on not only improving words, but also developing the writers themselves.
-This is the reason it earns the Top Ten Reviews Silver Award for writing enhancement software.
+Grammarly also provides informative flash cards that can help you transform weak areas into strengths.
+The company's community-driven Q&A section is a great resource for writers to connect and share knowledge and experiences.
+Everything about Grammarly centers on not only improving written texts, but also developing the writers themselves.
+This is the reason it earns the Top Ten Reviews Silver Award.

 Grammarly also has some unique features, such as the Personal Writing Handbook.
 This is a writing journal of sorts.
-It tracks your scores of every document you've analyzed using Grammarly and provides a detailed report of your personal strengths and weaknesses.
-This is a great way to track improvement and to customize Grammarly to your personal style.
+It tracks your scores of every document you've analyzed and provides a detailed report of your personal strengths and weaknesses.
+This is a great way to track improvement.

 Another useful feature found in Grammarly is the plagiarism-detection tool.
-Simply drop any text into the software and click Plagiarism, and Grammarly will compare it to more than 8 billion documents online.
-This is a great tool for teachers and editors who suspect that their writers or students may be turning in copied material.
+You can simply drop any text into the software and click Plagiarism, and Grammarly will compare it to more than eight billion documents online.
+This is a great tool for teachers and editors who suspect that their writers or students might be turning in copied material.

 Grammarly gives you the option to either use the service online or as plug-in to Microsoft Office.
-This duality is very useful because writers are not always around their word processors or perpetually connected to the internet.
+This duality is useful because writers are not always perpetually connected to the internet.
 Another bonus to this approach is that you can use the web-based Grammarly as a word processor unto itself.
 This is great for writers who are away from their computers but can access a system that's connected to the internet.
-They then have the ability to write within Grammarly, check and improve the text, and then email it to themselves for later use.
+They then have the ability to write within Grammarly, check and improve the text and then email it to themselves for later use.

 The Microsoft Office version of Grammarly's grammar and spell check software offers an augmentation to the spelling and grammar tools already available in that suite.
-It is the flip side of the convenience coin because it does not require you to be connected to the internet.
+It does not require you to be connected to the internet.
 Therefore, writers can take their laptops wherever they want and still have access to the writing enhancement tools Grammarly provides online.
 Unfortunately, the Microsoft Office plug-in is not available for the Mac platform.

 When it comes to detecting grammar and spelling errors, Grammarly leads the pack.
 We plugged our test paragraph into this grammar checker and it caught nearly every error we planted within it.
-It found everything from passive voice to commonly confused words, sentence structure, punctuation, verb use and more within a few seconds and corrected them in less than three minutes.
+It flagged passive voice and commonly confused words, and it also made corrections for sentence structure, punctuation, verb use and more within a few seconds.
+It then corrected the errors in less than three minutes.

 Grammarly doesn't flag an error without providing a reason.
-When writers comb through the results provided by Grammarly, they see a series of flashcards that explain why each error was flagged as incorrect, provide an examples of the proper way to do it and provide suggestions to correct the error.
-This approach not only elevates the writing, but it educates the writer and strengthens his future writing too.
+When writers comb through the results provided by Grammarly, they see a series of flashcards that explain why each error was flagged as incorrect and provide suggestions to correct the errors.
+This approach not only elevates your writing, but it educates you to strengthen your future writing as well.

-This section is where Grammarly falls down a bit.
+Grammarly’s customer support is where it falls down a bit.
 While the company provides excellent technical support via email, there is no option to call the company.

-Grammarly makes up for this omission a bit with its excellent Q&A resource.
+In addition to the prompt email service, Grammarly somewhat makes up for lack of telephone support with its excellent Q&A resource.
 This is a community of writers asking and answering questions about a wide range of topics.
 Users are very active, and it's likely that any question you have has already been answered in some fashion.

-Grammarly contextually scans your text for mistakes and typos and provides suggestions to make the writing better.
-It also has excellent educational tools that strengthen writers' skills.
+Grammarly Premium contextually scans your text for mistakes and typos and provides suggestions to make the writing better.